iodigital-com/io-technology/data/blog/code-is-for-humans-and-humans-alone.md

 "Yeah, that's nice and all but what about ...?"

 Yes.
 You are right.
 There are always exceptions.
 Sometimes the problem you're solving is so complex it requires you to write unreadable code.
-Maybe the performance is way more important so you again write code that is percievably repulsive.
+Maybe the performance is way more important so you again write code that is perceivably repulsive.
 If that's the case, which is perfectly reasonable, always use comments to describe the case.
 Never assume that "they will understand".
 In these cases you'd rather use too many comments instead of the next developer spending 5+ minutes trying to figure it out.

 ### Bitwise operators

 Prime example.
 JavaScript's [bitwise operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_operators#bitwise_operators) (`&`, `|`, `~`, etc) can do some real good magic.
 Usually they're way faster than non-numerical counterparts.
 The problem with these is that they are numerical.
-Both operands are first coerced into a decimal number and then the oparator is applied, leaving a new decimal number.
+Both operands are first coerced into a decimal number and then the operator is applied, leaving a new decimal number.

 ```js
 // A common use was